When deciding how to account for an intangible asset, the first question to answer is whether there is sufficient proof that it actually exists.

 This full expensing approach is not required for firms that perform R&D for other companies under contract.

 There have not been any efforts by authoritative bodies to solve the problems of specifying how to identify and measure these earnings, nor does there seem to be any widespread interest in achieving this result.

-Disclosures of intangibles
+Disclosures of Intangibles

 Statement of Accounting Policies

-Goodwill and the deferred credit, which arise from business combinations accounted for as purchase transactions, are amortized using the straight-line method over the periods estimated to be benefited.
+Goodwill and deferred credit, which arise from business combinations that are accounted for as purchase transactions, are amortized using the straight-line method over the periods estimated to be benefited.

-The Company and its subsidiaries have also reacquired limited term franchise rights in conjunction with the purchase of businesses operating McDonald’s restaurants under limited term franchise agreements.
+The company and its subsidiaries have also reacquired limited-term franchise rights in conjunction with the purchase of businesses operating McDonald’s restaurants under limited-term franchise agreements.